Last updated on 2026-04-01

 ○AF support

-• Lenses from 2010 or later with serial numbers starting with V and firmware 18.0.0 or later.
+- Non-Orange Dot Lenses: Some lenses manufactured after 2010 with serial numbers starting with “V” have firmware version 18.0.0 or later.

 There are exceptions to the above, and new firmware may be installed when the focus unit is replaced during lens repair.